 If you are like my ski-loving family, you are probably counting down the days until the start of ski season this year.
 As much as I love the hobby, it can be an expensive one.
 Lift tickets, gear, clothing, lodging, food, and more all add up.
 It’s especially expensive with kids in tow to double or even triple the cost.
-Luckily, we’ve found quite a few ways to make the budget work for our family.
+Luckily, we’ve found quite a few ways to make the budget work for our family over the years.
 Here are my very best tips for saving money on family ski vacations.

 1. Look for Resorts Where Kids Ski Free

-Many ski resorts don’t charge for kids to ski until they reach a certain age, but that age can vary greatly.
+Many ski resorts don’t charge for kids to ski until they reach a certain age, but that age can vary greatly even between resorts in the same geographic region.
 If your child is going to be skiing with you and not in ski school, not having to pay for a lift ticket at all is a huge savings.

-2. Ask about Interchangeable Parent Passes
+3. Ask about Interchangeable Parent Passes

 Resorts call them a lot of different things – parent predicament passes, parent switch tickets, etc. – but they all work the same way.
 You pay for one adult pass and hand it back and forth between two adults.
-In my experience with Lake Tahoe area ski resorts, not all resorts advertise that they offer these passes, so call the ticket office in advance to confirm.
+In my experience with Lake Tahoe area ski resorts, not all resorts advertise that they offer these passes, so call the ticket office in advance to inquire.

-3. Get Discounted Lift Tickets
+4. Get Discounted Lift Tickets

-4. Buy Season Passes or Other Flex Passes
+5. Buy Season Passes or Other Flex Passes

-5. Go to a Smaller Mountain
+6. Go to a Smaller Mountain

 As much as I love the amenities of larger resorts (and my husband loves the challenging runs), mixing it up with visits to smaller resorts often makes serious budget sense.
 If your children are just learning to ski, ski schools are often drastically less expensive at the smaller ski hills.
 As long as the ski resort has good quality instructors, the lack of advanced terrain at the resort really doesn’t matter if your kids are going to be on the bunny hill the whole time.

-6. Go with Friends & Share Lodging
+7. Go with Friends & Family & Share Lodging

 We have some friends who have booked a ski lease the past few years in the North Lake Tahoe area that has enough bedrooms for 3 or more families.
 We have all saved a bunch by bunking with them on some weekends and splitting the cost of their larger place.
 Plus, apres ski activities are more fun for both the adults and the kids with a big group hanging out.

-7. Buy Gender Neutral Ski Gear
+8. Buy Gender Neutral Ski Gear

-8. Borrow and Swap Gear and Ski Clothing with Friends
+9. Borrow and Swap Gear and Ski Clothing with Friends

 Because I live in an area with many ski destinations nearby, we have a lot of neighbors and friends who ski.
 We pass down, borrow, and lend everything under the sun.
-It’s really hard to wear out kids ski gear before they outgrow it so it can definitely be used by quite a few kids.
+It’s really hard to wear out kids ski gear before they outgrow it, so it can definitely be used by quite a few kids.
 Look also at local parent swap groups and yard sales for hand-me-downs.

-9. Rent Ski Equipment Before You Go
+10. Rent Ski Equipment Before You Go

 The San Francisco Bay Area where I live has a number of ski shops that rent gear for travelers headed to Tahoe, and your city may have the same.
 If you are going to ski multiple times a season, consider a season ski rental package where you get skis and boots all season long and only return them in the spring when the season is over.
 These packages are often incredibly economical.

-10. Hit Your Local Target
+11. Hit Your Local Target or Order on Amazon

 Are you skiing this winter?
 Share your money-saving tips and hacks in the comments.